-If you make a loss on an investment in a SEIS qualifying investment, the net amount of that loss (i.e. after deducting any income tax relief obtained on making the investment) should be able to be set off against your taxable income in the year in which the loss is made, or can be carried back to the previous tax year.
+If you make a loss on an investment in an EIS Qualifying Company, the net amount of that loss (i.e. after deducting any income tax relief obtained on making the investment) should be able to be set off against your taxable income in the year in which the loss is made, or be carried back to the previous tax year.

-Tax relief is available at any time in respect of any loss realised upon a disposal of shares in an SEIS qualifying company.
-The amount of the loss (after taking account of any income tax relief initially obtained) can be set against the individual's gains in the tax year in which the disposal occurs, or, if not fully used, against gains in a subsequent year.
-Alternatively, the loss net of income tax relief may be set off against the individual's taxable income in either the tax year in which the disposal occurs, or the previous tax year.
+Tax relief is available at any time in respect of any loss realised upon a disposal of shares in an EIS Qualifying Company on which EIS income tax relief (see Tax Incentive 1) or CGT deferral relief (see Tax Incentive 4) has been given and not withdrawn.
+The amount of the loss (after taking account of any income tax relief initially obtained) can be set against the individual's gains in the tax year in which the disposal occurs, or, if not fully used, against gains of a subsequent year.
+Alternatively, on making a claim, the loss net of income tax relief may be set off against the individual's taxable income in either the tax year in which the disposal occurs, or the previous tax year.